 In You, Adonai, I take shelter, / never let me be disgraced.

-In Your righteousness deliver me,

-Into Your hands I commit my spirit,/ You have redeemed me, Adonai.
+In Your righteousness deliver me, Into Your hands I commit my spirit,/ You have redeemed me, Adonai.
+R: Abba-God!
+I place my life in Your hands.

 To every one of my oppressors I am contemptible, / loathsome to my neighbors, To my friends, a thing of fear. / Those who see me in the street hurry past me; I am forgotten, / as good as dead in the hearts, something discarded.
+R: Abba-God!
+I place my life in Your hands.

 But I put my trust in You, Adonai; / I say, "You are my God."
 My days are in Your hands; / rescue me from the hands of my enemies and persecutors.
+R: Abba-God!
+I place my life in Your hands.

 Let Your face smile on Your faithful one, / save me in Your love.
 Be strong, let your heart be bold, / all you who hope in Our God!
+R: Abba-God!
+I place my life in Your hands.